TarunBist/skills-communicate-using-markdown/index.md

 </details>

 ---
-> Rinse your damn brush before and after putting on the toothpaste.
+> Rinse your damn brush before and after putting on the toothpaste.[^1]
 - Buddha

+testing quoting code blocks: `dfgdgf`

+when testing the relative links, the readme file should be at [relative link to README](README.md)

++ The Matrix
+  + The Matrix Reloaded
+    + The Matrix Revolutions

+[^1]: The quote may or may not be fictional